-Knife River Villages, ND Mandans gift more corn than the expedition boats can carry.
-As parting gifts, the swivel gun is given to Hidatsa Chief Le Borgne and the blacksmith tools to Charbonneau.
-Sheheke (Big White) agrees to go to Washington City.
+At the Knife River Villages in present North Dakota, a Mandan village gifts more corn than the expedition boats can carry.
+A swivel gun is given to Hidatsa Chief Le Borgne and the blacksmith tools to Charbonneau.
+Mandan Chief Sheheke (Big White) agrees to go to Washington City.

 Overloaded with Corn